 With the exception of wage laborers, anyone who does not directly contract with the owner of a property is required to send a Notice to Owner, as a Florida preliminary notice is known.

-A Florida Notice to Owner must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.
+A Florida Notice to Owner or NTO must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.